Insulation Top Ups

 There are several methods for adding insulation to an existing attic:

 - Blown-in insulation: This method uses loose fibers like cellulose or blown in fiberglass insulation to be blown into the attic through small holes cut in the ceiling or via an entry point.
 It is a quick and straightforward approach to add insulation to an existing attic that does not need removing the present insulation.
+Here at Insulation Lethbridge we use blown in fibreglass.

 - Batt insulation: Using huge sheets or rolls of fiberglass or mineral wool insulation between attic joists.
 It is a more time-consuming alternative because it requires hand-installing the insulation and may need to remove the current insulation first, depending on the insulation technician’s assessment.